 To add your Starling Bank debit card, simply update to the latest version of the app, go to the Card Management screen and tap on ‘Add to Apple Wallet’.

-Yes, Android Pay is now available to Android customers.
+Yes, Google Pay is now available to Android customers.

 Yes, Fitbit Pay is now available for Starling customers with a Fitbit Ionic device.
 Time to spend while you sweat — no extra baggage required!

 To add a Starling Bank debit card, make sure you’ve got the Fitbit app from the Google Play Store or Apple Store, then open it.
 In the Fitbit app, go to Account, choose your Ionic, then open the Wallet section.
 Add you card details and once verified, you’re all set to go!

 For the moment, Fitbit Pay will only work on Fitbit Ionic watches, not on other Fitbit devices.

 The Starling card is the ultimate travel buddy — welcome anywhere you see the Mastercard acceptance logo.

 Starling will not add any fees or charges when using your card abroad.
 Mastercard foreign exchange rates will apply for transactions outside the UK or online in foreign currency.
 It’s also free to withdraw domestic and foreign cash from an ATM outside the UK (remember you may be charged by the ATM provider, the same as in the UK).

 Take a look at our pricing policy for more info: www.starlingbank.com/legal/account/pricing/

 There’s no need to let us know if or when you’re heading overseas, you can carry on using your card as usual.
 That’s one less life admin task to do before you head off abroad!